sfranzyshen/wasm3_testing/README.md

 # Wasm3 Testing #

-I'm having a hell of a time trying to get wasm3 working on the esp8266/esp32 platforms ... this repository is a collection of code I used for testing and the results I have had ...
+I'm having a hell of a time trying to get wasm3 working on the Arduino esp8266/esp32 platforms ... this repository is a collection of code I used for testing and the results I have had ...

 # TLDR #
 I can get all of the code to run ... seperatly ... but not all together.